 When added to existing network architectures and combined with other next-generation technologies such as the Internet of Things (IoT) and other Edge-to-Edge capabilities, 5G will alter the very DNA of our user experience in dramatic, exciting ways – from retail to financial services, transportation to manufacturing, to healthcare and beyond.

 From interactive personalized experiences, to technicians using context-sensitive 3D animations to complete repairs, 5G means new opportunities for businesses to innovate.
 Imagine what it can do for yours.

-We expect 5G to unlock experiences of the future like augmented reality (AR) and virtual reality (VR), automated cars, telemedicine and connected buildings in smart cities.
+We expect 5G to unlock experiences of the future like augmented reality (AR) and virtual reality (VR), automated cars, telemedicine and connected buildings in smart city solutions.

 Imagine if firemen could see the layout of the building in their helmets to find those in need much faster.
 That’s something tomorrow’s 5G could enable.
 In some cases, it could be truly life-saving.
 In addition to speed, the following characteristics make the future 5G network special: